Introduction to Linux File Permissions

 There are some cases for the permissions that are most frequent.

-- rwx: This is the permission that allows the user to read, write as well as execute the program.
+- rwx: This is the permission that allows the user to read, write, and execute the program.
 Execute permission is applicable only is the file is a program.

 - r-x: This is the permission that allows the user to read and execute the program, but he has no authority to make modifications to the program code.